Role

 Hardware VR project for independently controlled eyes, like in Pan's Labyrinth.
 (Personal)

-Video.
 When a project needed a tent model and I happened to be learning photogrammetry, I captured and processed my tent for use.

 XD Immersive presentation: From 2D to 3D product design.
 What changes and what stays the same in a spatial context? (~25min)